 Death Over Dinner

 We believe in starting the conversation about end-of-life care and planning before a health crisis.
-Our Toolkit for Healthcare is a hands-on resource created to inform and instruct you on preparing and organizing your legal, financial, and healthcare documents.
+Our Toolkit for Healthcare is a comprehensive hands-on resource created to inform and instruct you on preparing and organizing your legal, financial, and healthcare documents.
 Preparing for death allows us to focus on living and eases the burden of emergency end-of-life decision making.
 Contact us to learn more about our Toolkit for Healthcare or to receive an electronic toolkit.

 Having a conversation with family and friends about end-of-life wishes is as important as preparing end-of-life documents.
 This program features local actors in two vignettes portraying the contrast of prepared and unprepared families facing life-threatening illness.
-These one-act plays are followed by a guided look at our Healthcare Toolkit, a resource for navigating serious illness.
+These one-act plays are followed by a guided look at our Healthcare Toolkit, a comprehensive resource for navigating serious illness.
 Invite us to your faith community, civic organization, or even a family gathering to share this important message.
 Let's talk about it—so we can be better prepared for ourselves and our loved ones.
 Click the link to view and print a flyer.

 Interested in a specific topic?
 Call us for individual or group discussions regarding: